Support Home Scripting

 Scripting tools are available to users who wish to take Gorilla to the next level and further customise their tasks by creating and adding new components to the Builder UI.
 Gorilla scripting tools use the TypeScript programming language.

-The tools are available to all users in the Task Builder 2 Scripting tab.
+The tools are available to all users in the Scripting tab of Task Builder 2 and Game Builder.
 Previous exposure to writing code is recommended to navigate around the tools.
 However, if you have never scripted before, you can watch our Intro to Javascript video below as a first step:

 You can also walk through scripting examples in Gorilla legacy tools.